Skip to content

 Tone-aware children

-Text reads useSurfaceTone() and flips automatically — no inverse prop needed.
+Text and Icon read useSurfaceInk() and flip automatically — no inverse prop needed.
 Button is not yet context-aware on web; pass its inverse prop explicitly.

 Need a tradesperson?